 I think road cyclists should make more effort to cycle like normal people from time to time.
 And really I’m talking (typing) to myself.
 I should make more effort to cycle with the kids, both on the road and off.
 To cycle when running errands (admittedly, living in the countryside, this will make errands a little more time consuming!).
 Wearing normal clothes.
-Using my judgement to determine whether a helmet is a necessity.
+Using my judgement to determine whether a

 I’m going to try to do my (little) bit to promote the bike as a (beautiful) mode of transport for the many and not only a hobby for the few.